henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-08-create a personal website using github pages and jekyll.md

 - update you github profile with you website.
 - link your github page to the website.
 - try out some [nice themes](https://github.com/pages-themes) offered by jekyll.
 [Hacker](https://github.com/pages-themes/hacker) is the one I am using, which is dark for eye care :p
-- adding comment function to your website to allow interaction.
 - blogging and more.

 ---